Crowds gather for hearing of two Apple Daily executives on national security charge

-HONG KONG, June 19 (Reuters) - Crowds gathered outside a Hong Kong court early on Saturday ahead of a hearing for two executives of pro-democracy newspaper Apple Daily charged under the city’s sweeping national security law, in a case that has drawn international condemnation.
+HONG KONG (Reuters) - Crowds gathered outside a Hong Kong court early on Saturday ahead of a hearing for two executives of pro-democracy newspaper Apple Daily charged under the city’s sweeping national security law, in a case that has drawn international condemnation.

 Editor-in-chief Ryan Law, 47, and chief executive Cheung Kim-hung, 59, were among five Apple Daily executives arrested on Thursday when 500 police raided the outlet’s newsroom, which authorities described as a “crime scene.”